-The Undulate Ray Project uses computer recognition of ray photographs to record their presence on the South Coast (West of Selsey Bill).
+The Undulate Ray Project has used computer recognition of ray photographs to record their presence on the South Coast (West of Selsey Bill).

 Scientific Association: The initial ray recognition technique was presented at the European Elasmobranch Association conference at Bristol in 2016 and led to an opportunity to assist wider research underway at Manchester University looking at the use of DNA to evaluate shark distributions.
 The undulate ray was one species under study in a PhD by Samantha Hook.
 She pioneered a swab technique for harvesting DNA from live rays without causing injury or distress (in fact it looks like they actually enjoy it).
 The project provided access to a population of undulate rays known to have visited a single site for over 5 years.
 DNA is extracted from mucus samples and analysis of the DNA will add to the understanding of undulate ray populations along the south coast.